costrx/carquest_pub/empress_freecar.md

 ```
 https://bookit.modo.coop/api/v2/car_list?car_id=961
 ```
-I assumed there would be multiple finds/cars that you can choose from.
-If you come across this scenarion, you could also list accessories of the availble cars to help you choose.
+If there are multiple finds/cars, you could also list accessories of the availble cars to help you choose.

 ### Chrome and devtools for console log
 ![Chrome and devtools](chrome_devtool.png "Chrome and devtools")